tcarlsen/caravanwar.info/_towers/windlance.md

 #abilities

-Pinning shot

-Pin the target in place for 5s.
+Pinning shot: Pin the target in place for 5s.

 # Description